£1,000 up for grabs for local clubs and community groups

-Mick George Ltd, has teamed up with the Peterborough Telegraph, to launch its annual Skip of Gold campaign that will see a deserving club or group get £1,000 to support its work.
+Mick George Ltd, has teamed up with the Chronicle & Echo, to launch its annual Skip of Gold campaign that will see a deserving club or group get £1,000 to support its work.

 Skip of Gold is once again providing local sports clubs and community organisations and projects with another opportunity to win £1,000 to help with their valuable work.